semgrep/semgrep-docs/docs/deployment/create-account-and-orgs.md

 ## Semgrep Cloud Platform

-Semgrep Cloud Platform (SCP) is used to manage all Semgrep Pro products.
+Semgrep Cloud Platform is used to manage all Semgrep Pro products.
 With SCP, you can:

 - View and manage your Semgrep findings.
 - Customize how Semgrep scans your code.